 Prior to preparation of the Program of Study (POS), the graduate student must form a supervisory committee including a major professor and at least two other graduate faculty.
-All three committee members may be from the same area of emphasis with the exception of the nutrition and physical activity combined area.
+All three committee members may be from the same area of emphasis with the exception of the public health nutrition and public health physical activity combined area.
 In this area at least one graduate faculty person must be from the Department of Human Nutrition and at least one graduate faculty person must be from the Department of Kinesiology.
-A list of approved MPH graduate faculty members can be found near the end of this handbook and on the MPH program website.
+A list of approved MPH graduate faculty members can be found near the end of this handbook and on the MPH Program website.